 Why is an aviation medical certificate required?

-The health of air crew and air traffic controllers (ATCs) is an important consideration and all pilots and ATCs must meet certain medical standards to ensure that their health status does not pose a risk to the safety of air navigation.
+The health of Air Crew and Air Traffic Controllers (ATCs) is an important consideration.
+All Pilots and ATCs must meet certain medical standards to ensure that their health status does not pose a risk to the safety of air navigation.

 To maintain and enhance aviation safety, a valid medical certificate appropriate for the class of licence is required.

-Designated Aviation Medical Practitioners (DAMEs) are practitioners approved to perform medical examinations to meet the provisions of the Civil Aviation Act 1988.
+Designated Aviation Medical Practitioners (DAMEs) are doctors approved to perform medical examinations to meet the provisions of the Civil Aviation Act 1988.

 Class 1 Medical Certificate

-Class 1 medical certificate standard applies to holders of an Air Transport Pilot Licence, Commercial Pilot Licence (other than balloons), Multi-crew Pilot (aeroplane) Licence, Flight Engineer Licence or Student Flight Engineer Licence.
+Class 1 Medical applies to holders of an Air Transport Pilot Licence, Commercial Pilot Licence (other than balloons), Multi-crew Pilot (aeroplane) Licence, Flight Engineer Licence or Student Flight Engineer Licence.

 Class 2 Medical Certificate

-Class 2 medical standard applies to holders of a Recreational Pilot Licence, Private Pilot Licence and a Commercial Pilot (Balloon) Licence.
+Class 2 Medical applies to holders of a Recreational Pilot Licence, Private Pilot Licence and a Commercial Pilot (Balloon) Licence.

-A minimum of a Class 2 medical certificate is also required by a student pilot before they can fly solo.
+A minimum of a Class 2 Medical is also required by a student pilot before they can fly solo.